JBZoo/CSV-Blueprint/README.md

 * [ ] Using multiple schemas for one csv file.
 * [ ] Parallel validation of really-really large files (1GB+ ?).
 I know you have them and not so much memory.
 * [ ] Parallel validation of multiple files at once.
+* [ ] Benchmarks as part of the CI process and Readme.
+It's important to know how much time the validation process takes.
 * [ ] Inheritance of schemas, rules and columns.
 Define parent schema and override some rules in the child schemas.
 Make it DRY and easy to maintain.
 * [ ] More output formats (like JSON, XML, etc).
 Any ideas?
 * [ ] Complex rules (like "if field `A` is not empty, then field `B` should be not empty too").